rafid29mehda/All-About-ECG/Feature Extraction/README.md

 7. **Visualize**: We plot the ECG with marked R and P peaks to see where they are.

 #### What You’ll See
-When you run this code, it will:
+When we run this code, it will:
 - Print the RR intervals (e.g., time between heartbeats in seconds).
 - Print the PR intervals (e.g., time from atrial to ventricular activation).
 - Show a graph of the ECG signal with red dots for R-peaks and green dots for P-peaks.